KLONE23UK/Create-Web-Template/README.md

 chmod +x create_web_template.sh
 ```

-Best way to use this script is to make an alias for it so you can run it where ever you like.j
+Best way to use this script is to make an alias for it so you can run it where ever you like.
-Point it to where the script is located and add it to your ~/.bashrc.
+Point it to where the script is located and add it to your .bashrc.
 ```
 alias wt="~/create_web_template.sh"
 ```